nevingeorge/ALMA/README.md

 ### Input File Format
 Contains the specifications of a mod-2-MA.

-Line 1: characters in the alphabet
+Line 1: alphabet

-Line 2: size (r)
+Line 2: size

-Line 3: final vector/γ (fy)
+Line 3: final vector

-Lines 4-end: List of μ's for each character in the alphabet, with each μ appearing in a rxr grid
+Lines 4-end: transition matrices for each character in the alphabet

 By default, the initial vector is (1,0,0,...,0).